 The importance of UGI as part of a climate change adaptation approach has received greater attention and application (Gill et al. 2007; Fryd et al. 2011; Demuzere et al. 2014; Sussams et al. 2015).
-The EU's Adapting to Climate Change white paper emphasises the 'crucial role in adaptation in providing essential resources for social and economic purposes under extreme climate conditions' (CEC, 2009, p.
+The EU's Adapting to Climate Change White Paper emphasises the "crucial role in adaptation in providing essential resources for social and economic purposes under extreme climate conditions" (CEC, 2009, p.
 9).
-Increasing vegetation cover, planting street trees and maintaining/expanding public parks reduces temperatures (Cavan et al. 2014; Di Leo et al. 2016; Feyisa et al. 2014; Tonosaki and Kawai 2014; Zölch et al. 2016).
-Further, the appropriate design and spatial distribution of greenspaces within cities can help to alter urban climates to improve human health and comfort (e.g., Brown and Nicholls 2015; Klemm et al. 2015).
-The use of green walls and roofs can also reduce energy use in buildings (e.g., Coma et al. 2017).
-Similarly, natural flood management and ecosystem-based approaches of providing space for water, renaturalising rivers and reducing surface runoff through the presence of permeable surfaces and vegetated features (including walls and roofs) can manage flood risks, impacts and vulnerability (e.g., Gill et al. 2007; Munang et al. 2013).
-Access to UGI in times of environmental stresses and shock can provide safety nets for people, and so can be an important adaptation mechanism, both to climate change (Potschin et al. 2016) and land degradation.
+Increasing vegetation cover, planting street trees and maintaining/expanding public parks reduces temperatures (Cavan et al. 2014; Di Leo et al. 2016; Feyisa et al. 2014; Tonosaki K, Kawai S 2014; Zölch et al. 2016).
+Further, the appropriate design and spatial distribution of greenspaces within cities can help to alter urban climates to improve human health and comfort (e.g. (Brown and Nicholls 2015; Klemm et al. 2015)).
+The use of green walls and roofs can also reduce energy use in buildings (e.g.

+(Coma et al. 2017)).
+Similarly, natural flood management and ecosystem based approaches of providing

-Most examples of UGI implementation as a climate change adaptation strategy have centred on its role in water management for flood risk reduction.
-The importance for land degradation is either not stated, or not prioritised.
-In Beira, Mozambique, the government is using UGI to mitigate increased flood risks predicted to occur under climate change and urbanisation, which will be done by improving the natural water capacity of the Chiveve River.
-As part of the UGI approach, mangrove habitats have been restored, and future phases include developing new multi-functional urban green spaces along the river (World Bank 2016).
-The retention of green spaces within the city will have the added benefit of halting further degradation in those areas.
-Elsewhere, planning mechanisms promote the retention and expansion of green areas within cities to ensure ecosystem service delivery, which directly halts land degradation, but are largely viewed and justified in the context of climate change adaptation and mitigation.
-For instance, the Berlin Landscape Programme includes five plans, one of which covers adapting to climate change through the recognition of the role of UGI (Green Surge 2016).
-Major climate-related challenges facing Durban, South Africa, include sea level rise, urban heat island, water runoff and conservation (Roberts and O'Donoghue 2013).
-Now considered a global leader in climate adaptation planning (Roberts 2010), Durban's Climate Change Adaptation plan includes the retention and maintenance of natural ecosystems, in particular those that are important for mitigating flooding, coastal erosion, water pollution, wetland siltation and climate change (eThekwini Municipal Council 2014).
+- space for water, renaturalising rivers and reducing surface run-off through the presence of permeable 1 - 2 surfaces and vegetated features (including walls and roofs) can manage flood risks, impacts and - 3 vulnerability (e.g. (Gill et al. 2007; Munang et al. 2013)).
+Access to UGI in times of environmental - 4 stresses and shock can provide safety nets for people and can, therefore, be an important adaptation - 5 mechanism, both to climate change (Potschin et al. 2016) and land degradation. - 6 Most examples of UGI implementation as a climate change adaptation strategy have centered on its role - 7 in water management for flood risk reduction.
+The importance for land degradation is either not stated, - 8 or not prioritized.
+In Beira, Mozambique, the government is using UGI to mitigate against increased - 9 flood risks predicted to occur under climate change and urbanisation, which will be done by improving - the natural water capacity of the Chiveve River.
+As part of the UGI approach, mangrove habitats have 10 - 11 been restored and future phases include developing new multi-functional urban green spaces along the - river (World Bank 2016).
+The retention of green spaces within the city will have the added benefit of 12 - 13 halting further degradation in those areas.
+Elsewhere, planning mechanisms promote the retention and - 14 expansion of green areas within cities to ensure ecosystem service delivery, which directly halts land - 15 degradation, but are largely viewed and justified in the context of climate change adaptation and - 16 mitigation.
+For instance, the Landscape Programme in Berlin includes five plans, one of which covers - 17 adapting to climate change through the recognition of the role of UGI (Green Surge 2016).
+Major - climate related challenges facing Durban, South Africa, include sea level rise, urban heat island, water 18 - 19 runoff and conservation (Roberts and O'Donoghue 2013).
+Now considered a global leader in climate - 20 adaptation planning (Roberts 2010), Durban's Climate Change Adaptation plan includes the retention - 21 and maintenance of natural ecosystems in particular those which are important for mitigating flooding, - 22 coastal erosion, water pollution, wetland siltation and climate change (eThekwini Municipal Council - 23 2014).